oussbaroud/place/README.md

 Tasks
     Dev
-        - Add all provices
-        - Remove reviews
+        - Update global dictionary
+        - Make budget filter input accept multiple values

+        - Add the site is new please check now and then for new options messages
         - Add list query to explore
         - Add 5 options when user reach half of the scroll bar to the explore page
+        - Host redis

         - Make font size responsive to screen size
         - Add latin font
+        - Make link thumbnail
+        - Update favicon to start

         - Rename core to lib
         - Create components for option
-        - Make link thumbnail
-        - Host redis
-        - Replace database dictionary values with ids

         - Add list creation
         - Add request option